-If a parent is not familiar with the 504 or IEP plan, and what services are owed and accommodations must be done, they will have a difficult time knowing when something is NOT being done for the student.
+If a parent is not familiar with the 504 or IEP plan, what services are owed and which accommodations are required, they will have a difficult time knowing when something is NOT being done for the student.

 So, the first step is simply knowing the student’s 504 or IEP plan well.